ClimberClimb/book-notes/The elements of computing systems.md

 * <div align="center"> <img src="pics/boolean_functions.png" width="600"/> </div><br>

 * logic design is the art of interconnecting gates in order to implement more complex functionality, leading to the notion of composite gates

 * a multiplexor is a three-input gate that uses one of the inputs called selection bit to select and output one of the other two inputs, called data bits

 * a demultiplexor performs the opposite function of a multiplexor, it takes a single input and channels it to one of two possible outputs according to a selector bit

 * computer hardware is typically designed to operate on multi-bit arrays called buses

+* every boolean function can be expressed using at least one Boolean expression called the canonical representations

 ## Boolean Arithmetic